Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Introduction

-To address this challenge, we introduce \textit{\textbf{Mechanistic Data Attribution~(MDA)}}, a novel methodological framework designed to trace the training origins of internal mechanisms, as shown in \cref{fig:framework}.
-Unlike traditional \textit{Training Data Attribution (TDA)} methods that typically focus on global model behavior \citep{koh2017understanding, grosse2023studyinglargelanguagemodel}, MDA operates at the granularity of individual interpretable units, such as neurons, attention heads, or SAE features.
-By deriving a specialized formulation of \textit{Influence Functions}, our approach enables the precise computation of how specific training samples impact the functional properties of these units.
-This shift allows the analytical lens to move beyond descriptive analysis (``this circuit exists'') toward developmental tracing (``this data distribution caused the formation of this circuit'').
+To address this challenge, we introduce \textit{mechanistic data attribution}~(MDA), a novel methodological framework designed to trace the training origins of internal mechanisms, as shown in \cref{fig:framework}.
+Unlike traditional training data attribution~(TDA) methods that typically focus on global model behavior \citep{koh2017understanding, grosse2023studyinglargelanguagemodel}, MDA operates at the granularity of individual interpretable units, such as neurons, attention heads, or SAE features.
+By deriving a specialized formulation of influence functions~(IF), our approach enables the precise computation of how specific training samples impact the functional properties of these units.
+This shift allows the analytical lens to move beyond descriptive analysis—asking ``this circuit exists''—toward developmental tracing: explaining how ``this data distribution caused the formation of this circuit.''
 To be specific, we make the following four contributions in this paper:

-$\bullet$ \textbf{Methodological Framework~(\cref{sec:method}):} We propose the \textit{Mechanistic Data Attribution (MDA)} framework and derive a scalable, gradient-based approach leveraging \textit{Influence Functions}.
+$\bullet$ \textbf{Methodological Framework~(\cref{sec:method}):} We propose the MDA framework and derive a scalable, gradient-based approach leveraging IF.
 This framework enables the precise identification of training samples that most significantly impact the functional behavior of interpretable LLM units.

 $\bullet$ \textbf{Causal Validation~(\cref{sec:causal_validation}):} We validate the causal effects of MDA through extensive data ablation and augmentation experiments during pre-training.
-Across four model scales in the \textit{Pythia} family~\citep{biderman2023pythia} and two distinct attention head types (induction and previous-token heads~\citep{olsson2022context}), we demonstrate that removing a small fraction ($\le 10\%$) of high-influence samples from the total training set significantly hinders the emergence of targeted heads (\textit{e.g.}, Induction Heads).
-Conversely, repeating these specific samples accelerates their formation, whereas randomly removing or augmenting an equivalent volume of data yields no such effect.
+Across four model scales in the Pythia family~\citep{biderman2023pythia} and two distinct attention head types (induction and previous-token heads~\citep{olsson2022context}), we demonstrate that removing a small fraction ($\le 10\%$) of high-influence samples from the total training set significantly hinders the emergence of targeted heads.
+Conversely, repeating these specific samples accelerates their formation, whereas randomly removing or augmenting the same number of other samples yields no such effect.